Femi Adebayo: Career

 Adebayo began acting in 1985, the same year he featured in his father's first movie titled Ogun Ajaye.

-Adebayo has starred in over 500 Nigerian films, winning four awards as Best Yoruba actor at the 17th African Film Awards popularly known as Afro Hollywood awards at the Stratford Town Hall in London.
+Adebayo has starred in over 500 Nigerian films, winning four awards as Best Yoruba Actor at the 17th African Film Awards popularly known as Afro Hollywood Awards at the Stratford Town Hall in London.
 He also won an award in the same category for the Best of Nollywood Broadcasting Organization of Nigeria Awards in 2012.

-Adebayo has a long list of movies to his credits, which includes the Sonto Alapata, Wura Ati Fadaka, Ma Wobadan and Buga, among others.
-He is the MD/CEO of J-15 media network Nigeria.
+Adebayo has a long list of movies to his credit, which includes the Sonto Alapata, Wura Ati Fadaka, Ma Wobadan and Buga, among others.
+He is the MD/CEO of J-15 Media Network Nigeria.

 Adebayo signed a deal with a digital TV platform, StarTimes as her ambassador.